camzach/camzach.github.io/src/content/blog/homelab.md

 The key takeaway from this project was that the best automation is the kind you forget exists.
 The automation has held up remarkably well as I have scaled from a handful of services to dozens.
 The only time I need to think about networking anymore is when I'm adding the initial labels to a new container.
 Everything else just works.

-The Dell OptiPlex is still working wihout issue.
+The Dell OptiPlex is still working without issue.
 I have upgraded it here and there - more memory, an old video card for hardware transcoding - but it's been rock solid.
 It's always nice to repurpose old hardware to do something new and genuinely useful.